sonata-project/dev-kit/doc/CONTRIBUTING.md

     * Code deletion?
 Don't.
 Please deprecate it instead.
     * If your BC PR is accepted, you can do a new one on the `master` branch which remove the deprecated code.
     * SYMFONY DOC REF (same logic)?

+Be aware that pull requests with BC breaks could be not accepted or reported for next major release if BC is not possible.

+If you are not sure of what to do, don't hesitate to open an issue about your PR project.